thecloudgarage/eks-anywhere/gitops/argocd/blog-end-to-end.md

 kubectl get ingress -n sock-shop kubectl get secret -n sock-shop
 ```
-* Create argocd application for the Gitlab repo and name it as the cluster name, e.g. odyssey
+* Next, let's login to the sockshop application via https://sockshop.thecloudgarage.com
+* Create a demo user
+* Initiate the ordering workflow and place an order

+### Validate EKS Anywhere cluster baseline sync
 * As soon as the application is created, argocd will initate the sync based on the committed cluster's YAML in gitlab
 * As a result, we can observe that ArgoCD has invoked the baseline sync
 * No changes will be executed as the cluster's YAML file in gitlab and the current state are in full sync

 ### SCENARIO-1 Sockshop scaling using ArgoCD
 * Let's invoke ArgoCD based change management for the sockshop application
+* SSH into EKS Anywhere administrative machine
-* We will first change the manifest file to increase the front-end replicas from existing 1 to 5
+* We will first change the manifest file to increase the front-end replicas from existing 1 to 3
 ```
-sed -i "355s/1/5/g" $HOME/$GITLAB_PROJECT_NAME/applications/sockshop/sockshop-complete-application.yaml
+sed -i "355s/1/3/g" $HOME/$GITLAB_PROJECT_NAME/applications/sockshop/sockshop-complete-application.yaml
 ```
 * Next, we will increase the size of the persistent volumes from 8Gi to 10Gi
 ```